-Our continence service can provide a home delivery service for continence products for children aged 4 and over who have a physical or learning disability that causes bladder or bowel problems.
+Our continence service provides advise and support for day time wetting, toilet training and constipation in North Tyneside.
+We also provide a home delivery service for continence products for children aged 4 and over who have a physical or learning disability that causes bladder or bowel problems.

 We aim to provide products to help children and young people with a physical or learning disability and their families to manage incontinence.